 Joël works with Counterpoint on various aspects of populist mobilisation and politics.
 A specialist in electoral behaviour, he is a regular contributor to our projects.

-Sabine Selchow contributes to our work on globalism, globalisation and risk.
-She is a Research Fellow in the ARC-Laureate Program in International History at the University of Sydney, where she is in charge of the 'Planetary Pasts and Futures' - research
+Sabine Selchow contributes to Counterpoint's work on globalism, globalisation and risk.
+She is a Research Fellow at the University of Sydney and a Research Associate at LSE.

 Our Associate Marion Sevrin is a regular contributor to our work on urban planing and social cohesion.
 With a background in Urban Affairs, Marion focusses on a range of issues (such as immigration, employment and citizen participation) faced by public policy actors in contemporary urban settings.